d12frosted/elpa-mirror/melpa/x509-mode-readme.txt

 When in a x509 buffer, use keys `e' and `t' to edit current command or toggle between x509-asn1-mode and x509-mode respectively.

+In `x509-asn1-mode', keys `d' and `s' does asn1parse -offset (mnemonic "down") or -strparse.  `u' undoes the last `d' or `s'.

+Also in `x509-asn1-mode', key `x' displays a buffer in `hexl-mode' that follows the current line in the asn1 buffer.
+Inspired by `rmsbolt-mode'.